antonia-had/Hadjimichael-etal_2024_EarthsFuture/README.md

 | `hive_plots_drought_impacts-history.ipynb`        | Script to generate hive plot and storyline for historically-informed conditions (Figs. 8-9) | Execute notebook |
 | `hive_plots_drought_impacts-non_stationary.ipynb` | Script to generate hive plot and storyline for historically-informed conditions (Figs. 8, 10, 11, and 14) | Execute notebook |

+6. To recreate Fig. 12, analysis is performed in `historic_analysis.xlsx`
+7. To recreate Fig. 13, analysis is performed in `diversions_admin.xlsx`